maidwithwound/krita_windowed_new_view/README.md

 v1.1 It can now be assigned a shortcut key

 ### Function ###
-Creates a new view of the current document when clicked, automatically windowed it and set 'Always on top'.
+Creates a new view of the current document when clicked, automatically windowed it and set 'Stay on top'.

 ### Installation ###
-1. Download the zip archive (There is a "Downloads" on the left, go in and click on Download repository)
+1. Download the zip archive
 2. Use Tools → Scripts → Import Python Plugin from File in the Krita menu
 3. A dialog box will pop up, click "Yes"
 4. Restart Krita